jmagman/flutter-wiki/Deferred-Components.md

 * Installing asset-only deferred components that do not have any Dart code to call `loadLibrary()` on.
 * Pre-downloading components to use later.
 However, `loadLibrary()` must still be called in order to use any dart code from the pre-downloaded component.
 This is useful when the exact dart library needed is not known yet.

-The direct API uses platform channels to directly invoke the `installDeferredComponent` method on the `DynamicFeatureManager` and will not trigger any of the dart code packed in the component to load.
+The direct API uses platform channels to directly invoke the `installDeferredComponent` method on the `DynamicFeatureManager` and will not trigger any of the dart code packed in the component to load due to lack of a specified loading unit.
+Assets will be loaded.
+To use any dart code, `loadLibrary()` must still be called.

 ### Uninstallation